OCCA Diocese of New York

 4. When do you celebrate Christmas and Easter?

-As a jurisdiction, we publicly celebrate Christmas and Easter with the rest of the Western Churches.
+As a jurisdiction, we use the Gregorian calendar (the so called "New Calendar," and we celebrate Christmas and Easter with the rest of the Western Churches.

 5. You have woman priests.
 Is that really allowed?
 Since when?